Aviatore/vcf2caps/README.md

 ### Getting help

-Any issues/problems/comments can be posted on Github issues or you can contact me directly through the following email address: w.wesolowski at protonmail dot com.
+Any issues/problems/comments can be posted on Github issues or you can contact me directly through the following email address: *w.wesolowski[at]urk[dot]edu[dot]pl*

 I will try to solve all the problems you encountered using VCF2CAPS software.